-score for the other body parts are similar across all variants of the extension encoding and the angle encoding.
-Using more layers or other concatenation techniques shows no significant difference.
-Keypoints on the hands and feet stay the most challenging ones in this dataset.
-For the vector encoding approaches, the scores for the feet are better than the scores for the hands, which is different from the results of the triple and long jump dataset.
-However, this changes for the normalized pose approach, which might be due to the fact that the feet are slightly smaller in the pose template than the hands.
-Moreover, the scores of the elbow are significantly lower relative to the score of the upper arm and forearm compared to the other dataset.
-The best scores are achieved for the head, the thigh, and the torso.
-The normalized pose approach achieves again the lowest overall scores.
-The largest drop is also observable for keypoints on the feet, while the score for keypoints on the head are better than for the extension strategy.
-Furthermore, the angle strategy achieves the best overall results (PCT, PCK@0.05 and PCK@0.1) with a two layer embedding and the concatenation after one layer.
+over 7% for the best variants.
+The score for the other keypoints are similar or slighly lower regarding the best variant of the extension encoding and the angle encoding.
+Using more layers shows a marginal improvement for this dataset, whereby there is no significant difference observable for the experiments with different concatenations.
+Keypoints on the hand body part stay the most challenging ones in this dataset.
+However, the scores of the elbow and the forearm are significantly lower than the score of the upper arm for this dataset.
+The best scores are achieved for the lower leg, the foot, the thigh, the upper arm and the head.
+The normalized pose approach achieves the lowest overall scores for this dataset as well.
+The largest drop is observable for keypoints on the head and torso body part with an absolute difference of approy.
+10%.
+The scores for the upper arm, forearm, and hand further drop more than 5%.
+Additionally, for this dataset in contrast to the triple and long jump dataset, the angle strategy achieves the best overall results (PCT, PCK@0.05 and PCK@0.1) with a two layer embedding and the concatenation after these two layers.
 Example detections for this method are displayed in the last four images in Figure 8.